Swollen belly & stress: when anxiety joins our digestion

 VI.
 When to consult a professional

-Identify the signs requiring a consultation
+Identify signs requiring a consultation

 If bloating and abdominal pain persist despite a balanced diet and good stress management, it may be necessary to consult a healthcare professional.